RefresherTowel/docs/pulse/_usage_old.md

 # Usage & Examples

 This page shows how to use Pulse in practice, split into:

+Note: this page is archived and may not reflect the current Pulse API.
+Use the main [Usage and Examples]({% link pulse/usage.md %}) page for up to date guidance.
+{: .note}

 - **Core usage** – basic patterns.
 - **Advanced usage** – optional patterns for more complex behaviour.